m5c/OAuth2SpringBootDemo/README.md

 > Note: In rare cases, an access token can obtain special characters, e.g. a ```+``` sign.
 If that is the case, you have to manually escape that character, when you paste it as a URL parameter. (```+``` becomes ```%2B```, etc.)

-If the token is has not yet expired, you get acccess to the time resource, and receive the current date and time as a string:
+If the token has not yet expired, you get acccess to the time resource, and receive the current date and time as a string:

 ```bash
 2020-06-06 17:12:31.909